Program Director, Creative Writing

 Joseph Kertes was born in Hungary but escaped with his family to Canada after the revolution of 1956.
 He studied English at York University and the University of Toronto, where he was encouraged in his writing by Irving Layton and Marshall McLuhan.

-Ashley Little is the author of three novels.
+Ashley Little is the author of five novels.
 PRICK: Confessions of a Tattoo Artist was shortlisted for the ReLit Award and optioned for film.

 Colin McAdam has a PhD in English from Cambridge University.
 He has mentored writers at the Banff Centre and the University of Guelph-Humber.